-The bill amends the 1984 PA 323, known as the "health care false claim act," specifically section 2 (MCL 752.1002).
-It introduces new definitions and clarifications regarding terms used in the act.
-For instance, the term "claim" is redefined to mean an attempt to cause a health care corporation or insurer to make a payment for health care benefits.
-The definition of "deceptive" is updated to specify that it includes claims that contain misleading statements or fail to disclose material facts.
-Additionally, the term "health care corporation" is expanded to include various types of organizations such as nonprofit dental care corporations, hospital service corporations, medical care corporations, and health maintenance organizations, with specific references to the relevant Michigan laws.
+The bill amends the 1984 PA 323, known as the "Health Care False Claim Act," specifically focusing on the definitions outlined in Section 2.
+Key changes include the clarification of terms such as "claim," which is now defined as an attempt to cause a health care corporation or insurer to make a payment for health care benefits.
+The term "deceptive" has been refined to indicate that a claim may contain misleading statements or fail to disclose material facts, leading to a false belief about the situation.
+Additionally, the definition of "health care corporation" has been expanded to include various types of organizations, such as nonprofit dental care corporations and health maintenance organizations, with specific references to relevant Michigan laws.

 Statutes affected: